Allkem: Mt Cattlin

 The open-pit mine and concentrator is located approximately two kilometres north of Ravensthorpe in the Great Southern region of Western Australia.
 Operations recommenced at Mt Cattlin in late 2016, producing high-quality spodumene concentrate that is qualified in the lithium supply chain globally.

 Mt Cattlin is a low-cost spodumene producer utilising conventional techniques to extract and process the resource.

 Naraha

 The Naraha Lithium Hydroxide Plant (Naraha), the first of its kind to be built in Japan, is designed to convert primary grade lithium carbonate feedstock into purified battery grade lithium hydroxide.
 The lithium carbonate feedstock of ~9,500tpa will be shipped from Olaroz.

 Allkem has a 75% economic interest in the Toyotsu Lithium Corporation (TLC) joint venture with partner Toyota Tsusho Corporation (TTC) who retains operational control.

 Sal de Vida

-The tier 1 brine project is located in Catamarca Province on the Salar del Hombre Muerto, ~1,400km northwest of Buenos Aires, Argentina and ~200km from Allkem’s flagship Olaroz Lithium Facility.
+The tier 1 brine project is located in Catamarca Province on the Salar del Hombre Muerto, ~1,400km northwest of Buenos Aires, Argentina and ~200km from Allkem's flagship Olaroz Lithium Facility.
 Catamarca is a proven mining jurisdiction, home to several successful mining operations and development projects.

-Sal de Vida is a globally competitive project with superior brine chemistry that readily upgrades to battery grade lithium carbonate.
+Sal de Vida is a globally recognized project with brine chemistry that readily upgrades to battery grade lithium carbonate.